DanMorriss/music-theory-quiz/README.md

 - Make return key act at submit/next
 - If you run the game for a second time, the original unanswered questions were still there.
 I needed to clear the...
 - The game counter doesnt end at 10 once the new difficulties were added.
 Midified the game to end at 5 wrong answers to mak eit more interesting for the user.

-- The selected buttons are displaying when starting a new game.
-To fix this I looped though the buttons and remover selected, correct and incorrect in the start game function.
-I also enabled the answer buttons to be clicked in the same loop.
+- The next button was displaying when you start a second game.
+So I added the hide class in the end game function.

 [Back to top](<#contents>)